Action plan for managing dyslexia/dyspraxia

 The best seeds are flax seeds and pumpkin seeds.
 Flax seeds are so small they are best ground and sprinkled on cereal.
 Alternatively, use flax seed oil, for example in salad dressings.
 While technically providing omega 3 only about 5% of the type of omega 3 (alpha linolenic acid) in these seeds is converted in your body into EPA.

-If you would like further help, you can visit our clinic which specialises in optimum nutrition for mental health recovery.
-We have helped many people with depression, by working with them to create personalised nutritional programmes based upon their health history, symptoms and test results.
+If you would like further help, you can visit our clinic the Brain Bio Centre which specialises in optimum nutrition for mental health recovery.
+We have helped many people with dyslexia/dyspraxia, by working with them to create personalised nutritional programmes based upon their health history, symptoms and test results.
 If you would like to learn more about how we can help you, please click here.

-Alternatively a register of nutritional therapists in your local area can be found by visiting the British Association for Applied Nutrition and Nutritional Therapy (BANT) website here.
+Alternatively a register of nutritional therapists in your local area can be found by visiting the British Association for Applied Nutrition and Nutritional Therapy (BANT).

 Patrick Holford and Deborah Colson, 2010